digital-asset/daml/docs/source/daml/intro/7_Composing.rst

               with
                 issuer = 'EUR_Bank'; owner = 'Alice'; symbol = "EUR"; quantity = 90.0; observers = []

-Similar to choices, you can see how the scenarios in this project are built up from each other:
+Similar to choices, you can see how the scripts in this project are built up from each other:

 .. literalinclude:: daml/daml-intro-7/daml/Test/Intro/Asset/Role.daml
   :language: daml
   :start-after: -- TEST_ISSUANCE_BEGIN
   :end-before: -- TEST_ISSUANCE_END

-In the above, the ``test_issuance`` scenario in ``Test.Intro.Asset.Role`` uses the output of the ``setupRoles`` scenario in the same module.
+In the above, the ``test_issuance`` script in ``Test.Intro.Asset.Role`` uses the output of the ``setupRoles`` script in the same module.

 The same line shows a new kind of pattern matching.
 Rather than writing ``setupResults <- setupRoles`` and then accessing the components of ``setupResults`` using ``_1``, ``_2``, etc., you can give them names.
 It's equivalent to writing